 1. Preheat the oven to 400º F. Line a sheet pan with parchment paper.
 Thinly slice off the tops and bottoms of the acorn squashes without puncturing the main cavity or creating a hole (see above photo).
 I like to use a very sturdy serrated bread knife to slice squash, because it can be a challenge.

 2. Slice the squashes directly across the center (see photo above).

 3. Scoop out the seeds and stringy bits of the acorn squash.
 Brush the flesh of the squash with olive oil and season with salt.

-4. Place the acorn squash cavity side down on the large shallow pan lined with parchment paper.
+4. Place the acorn squash cavity side down on the sheet pan lined with parchment paper.
 Bake at 400º F for 35 minutes or until the squash is tender enough to eat.
-Remove from the oven, and cool until it can be easily handled.
+Remove the roasted acorn squash from the oven, and cool until it can be easily handled.

 5. While the acorn squash is roasting, add the wild rice blend, broth, water and vegan butter to a medium saucepan.
 Bring to a boil, and then, cover and simmer over low for 35-40 minutes or until the rice is cooked through.